How to dispose of or recycle your Christmas tree

 Image

-Chances are, if you have a Christmas tree, you’re either going to pack up your artificial tree after the holiday or you’re going to rush to get your real tree out of the house before it sheds any more needles on your nice clean floor.
+Chances are, if you have a Christmas tree, you’re either going to pack up your artificial tree after the holidays or you’re going to rush to get your real tree out of the house before it sheds any more needles on your nice clean floor.
 At 1-800-GOT-JUNK?, we properly dispose of Christmas trees every year, so let us help you figure out how and where you can recycle real and artificial trees!

 How to recycle real Christmas trees